psmak3/psmak3.github.io/_posts/global/2017-11-15-global-roymoore.md

 Anyway, the result of all of this is obviously nothing.
 Well, Moore is dividing up the GOP a bit.
 The rank and file Republicans are courageously standing up to pedophilia and condemning a man who they didn't want in the seat anyway while the far alt right folks are declaring all of this a leftist scheme to defame the 'good judge' Roy Moore.
 Hell, some of his support actually doesn't care that he likes to flirt around with pre-teens, they will vote for him anyway and justify it via the Bible.
 But as far as the other candidate taking advantage of this scandal and maybe winning a Senate seat for the Democrats, forget it.
 Roy Moore will win it.
 I pretty much guarantee this.

 Why?
 Well first off, who is this 'other guy'?
 No one really knows.
 All we know is that he is a Democrat and Alabama folk hate those Dems.
 Actually it is a guy named Doug Jones; a long time lawyer who fought for civil rights in Alabama.
 See?
 The more you know about him, the less likely he is to win.
 Democrat AND a civil rights guy?
 Snowball chance in hell, huh?
+Secondly, Republicans hate Democrats so much, I mean soooooooooooooooooo much that they will never never never vote for one, much less even regard one as a reasonable candidate.
+And there is no more Republican state in the Union than Alabama.